-Antique Cushion diamonds have superior dispersion, radiating an abundance of fire when lit by flickering candlelight.
-An Antique Cushion has an open culet, a high crown, and large facets – a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.
+Antique cushion diamonds have superior dispersion, radiating an abundance of fire when lit by flickering candlelight.
+An Antique cushion has an open culet, a high crown, and large facets – a perfect combination of sophisticated elements for a connoisseur seeking a diamond with character and pedigree.

-The Old European (or simply European) Cut is a vintage Round Brilliant Cut.
+The Old European (or simply European) Cut is a vintage Round Brilliant.
 It became popular in the late 19th century when its predecessor, the Old Mine Cut, lost its Cushion shape and became round thanks to the invention of the bruting machine.
 The Old European Cut retained the rest of the Old Miner’s charms – the high crown, small table, and open culet.

 The Modern Round Brilliant is a direct descendant of the European Cut.
 Both have the same round shape and 57 facets, not counting the culet.
 The proportions and angles have, however, changed drastically.

-The current proportions of the Modern Brilliant inspired Marcel Tolkowsky, Henry Morse, and others to experiment with angles and facets searching for the ideal round cut.
+The current proportions of the Modern Brilliant inspired Marcel Tolkowsky, Henry Morse, and others to experiment with angles and facets, searching for the ideal round cut.

-Back when warm, flickering candlelight illuminated the 19th-century ballrooms, the Old European’s dramatic inner fire was a diamond’s most desired property.
+What makes Old European cut special?
+Like its predecessor, the Old Miner, the OEC features spectacular “inner fire” by design.
+When warm, flickering candlelight illuminated the 19th-century ballrooms, the Old European’s dramatic inner fire was a diamond’s most desired property.
 In later decades, when wearing diamonds outdoors became common, the emphasis shifted to cuts that maximize brilliance rather than fire.